 The Altra Torin shoe is designed for great cushioning and comfort.
 Plus it has an extremely wide toe box – a must for anyone with bunions.

-One of the other benefits of this comfort shoe is the fully cushioned platform that features no drop, so your foot is steady across the whole shoe.
+One of the other benefits of the Torin is the fully cushioned platform that features no drop, so your foot is flat across the whole shoe.
 For some, this may take getting used to – some runners describe the feeling as similar to earth shoes.
 If you’ve never worn zero drop shoes before, it will take an adjustment period to get used to running in them.

-The fit is snugger in the midfoot; however, there is little pressure from the top or the sides.
-It provides a secure fit that doesn’t crumble your toes or cause any additional foot pain.
+The fit is snugger in the midfoot and heel; however, there is little pressure from the top or the sides.
+The Torin is a good option if you have a narrow foot or heel, but need the extra toe room for bunions.

 - Great style and colors